 Snuggled in the Himalayas, Bhutan is a Buddhist Kingdom with exciting travel opportunities.
 This 8-days Classical tour to Bhutan takes you through all the cultural and natural highlights of Bhutan.
-Your Bhutan tour starts with the arrival in Paro, then to Thimphu, followed by the drive through the Dochu La mountain pass, on the way to Gangtey, famous for its Nyingmapa Monastery and finally the tour ends at Punakha.
+Your Bhutan tour package starts with the arrival in Paro, then to Thimphu, followed by the drive through the Dochu La mountain pass, on the way to Gangtey, famous for its Nyingmapa Monastery and finally the tour ends at Punakha.

 The visual experience of this tour to Bhutan, begins even before you arrive in to Paro, since, you get a chance to take in a wonderful visual of the mighty Himalayas even as the aircraft is descending through the forested mountains of the Paro Valley in to Paro airport.
 Flying into Bhutan is an amazing experience.
 On arrival at the Paro airport, you will be driven to Thimphu, a distance of approximately 55 kms.
 Later, after lunch, sightseeing of Thimphu including visits to the Memorial Chorten National Textile Museum, Folk Heritage museum, and the National Library.
 Also visit the Memorial Chorten, the stupa constructed in the memory of Bhutan’s third king, His Late Majesty, King Jigme Dorji Wangchuk in 1974.
 The Late King was popularly known as the Father of modern Bhutan.
 Beautiful paintings and statues inside the monument provides a deep vision of the Buddhist philosophy.
 After the visits you could also spend some time shopping for traditional Bhutanese handicrafts and jewelry.
 Overnight stay at the hotel in Thimphu.